lpolasek/rest-log/Readme.md

 - `start:dev` spawns a primary, and some secondary servers.
 The secondary servers are attached to the primary server.
  - `start:pri:dev` starts a primary.
  - `start:sec:dev` starts a secondary server.

+You can also try alternative configurations, giving the config filename as a command line parameter.

+    node src/index.js config/multi_config_circular.json

 All server instances, when accessed through the root URL, will bring up a *swagger-ui* page, that have the API documentation, and also has an API tester.